Our ethical buying policy

 Lush has a very strong commitment to the communities and areas from which we buy our ingredients.
 We feel that our ingredients should be bought in a respectful way, safeguarding the environment and the social impact.

 - Workers rights - unions, collective bargaining, health and safety, freedom to leave, fair pay, working hours, discrimination, no child labour.

-- 150 bunches of flowers a week or about 8,000 bunches a year for use in our fresh products.
+- 150 bunches of flowers a week, or approximately 8,000 bunches a year, for use in our fresh products.

-- 25 tonnes of organic fruit a year and 50 tonnes of fresh fruit and veg a year, both organic and conventional, locally sourced weather permitting
+- 25 tonnes of organic fruit a year and 50 tonnes of fresh fruit and veg a year, both organic and conventional are locally sourced weather permitting.

 Suppliers we support